Education Center - Everglades

 South Florida Environmental Report

-The 2021 South Florida Environmental Report (SFER) documents a banner year of restoration, scientific and engineering accomplishments in the Kissimmee Basin, Lake Okeechobee, Everglades and South Florida coastal areas.
+The 2022 South Florida Environmental Report (SFER) documents an important year of restoration, scientific and engineering accomplishments in the Kissimmee Basin, Lake Okeechobee, Everglades and South Florida coastal areas.
 The report also provides extensive peer reviewed research summaries, data analyses, financial updates and a searchable database of environmental projects.

 Kissimmee River Project